SardorMS/project/README.md

 ## References

-To get started, please read the [quick start](https://developer.spotify.com/documentation/web-api/).
+To get started, please read this [quick start](https://developer.spotify.com/documentation/web-api/).

 I'll hope that you were able to configure and run everything, and also read the manual.